Pooshman/Gesture-Model/README.md

 ```bash
 python gesture-pipelines/gesture-webcam.py
 ```
-The script loads `gesture_recognizer.task`, feeds frames through MediaPipe, and evaluates the quantized weights in Python.
+The script loads `gesture_recognizer.task`, applies the saved scaler parameters, feeds frames through MediaPipe, and evaluates the quantized weights in Python.
 Confirm latency and class stability here before synthesizing FPGA builds.
 When experimenting with new display peripherals, mirror FPGA output in the console to speed up debugging.

 ## FPGA Integration Notes
 - Reserve BRAM for the three dense layers and plan a streaming interface for 21 landmark triplets produced by the host.